 The International Court of Justice (ICJ) is the primary judicial organ of the United Nations.
 Its principal mandate includes settling legal disputes brought to it by UN Member States.
 In addition, various international organs, agencies, and the United Nations General Assembly can call upon the ICJ for counseling and advice.
 Ensuring legal justice globally and safeguarding nations’ sovereignty is at the heart of the ICJ.

 Since 2000, BERMUN has simulated the proceedings of a case.
 Our simulation is a challenging forum and a “crash course” in international law making it an ideal opportunity for students who are interested in law.
 All members of the ICJ will learn to analyze legal evidence and hone their rhetorical skills.
 The intimacy of our small “committee” will enable participants to engage in the Court’s proceedings.

 To make this year’s endeavor yet another success, dedication before and during the conference is crucial.
-For BERMUN 2019, we have selected the case Application of the International Convention on the Elimination of All Forms of Racial Discrimination (Georgia v.
-Russian Federation).
+For BERMUN2 2021, we have selected the case Application of the Convention on the Prevention and Punishment of the Crime of Genocide (Croatia v.
+Serbia).

 The ICJ Student Officer team encourages any participating BERMUN students to take advantage of this unique opportunity.
 For any further questions, please do not hesitate to contact us by email at firstname.lastname@example.org.